jk5445/parallel-primes/README.md

 ## Performance

 The performance of the parallelized version is significantly worse for problem sizes smaller than 10 million.
 This is mostly due to MPI overhead.
-MPI initialization alone takes a few hundred ms.
+MPI initialization alone takes a few hundred milliseconds.

 As the problem size increases we do see good speed up, but the speedup is limited by the need to write the primes sequentially.